MasterChef Cambodia season 3

 The third series of the Cambodian reality television series MasterChef Cambodia began on 26 May 2024 and aired on CTN TV.
-The show return after 3-year hiatus, with Jessica Elite Sethavrath and Ren Nara returned as judges while the late judge Su Sophorn Rithy was replaced by chef Sun Meng Hy.
+The show returned after a 3-year hiatus, with Jessica Elite Sethavrath and Ren Nara returning as judges.
+The late judge Su Sophorn Rithy was replaced by chef Sun Meng Hy for the third series.

 The winner will receive a cash prize of 200,000,000៛ (US$50,000) and an opportunity to become the chef at the 5-star Hyatt Regency Phnom Penh Hotel.

 The season concluded on November 10, 2024, with Khoun Saom Orn as the winner, and Lim Linda as the runner-up.

 Top 25

 Source for names, hometowns and occupations: Ages and nicknames as given on air.